bluenote-1577/skani/README.md

-# skani - robust sketched nucleotide/amino acid identity calculation for metagenomic data by approximate alignment
+# skani - accurate, robust, and fast nucleotide/amino acid identity calculation for MAGs and databases

 ## Introduction